Back to Our Subjects

 Together these objectives reflect the knowledge, skills and learning characteristics that students need in order to apply the design criteria in a variety of contexts, including real-life projects and scenarios, carrying out practical inquiries and communicating their research and design ideas clearly, as well as producing their own solutions and evaluating the success of their outcomes.

-For year 7, the Scheme of Work is organised through the use of the NCELP (National Centre for Excellence for Language Pedagogy) scheme of work and resources.
+For Year 7, the Scheme of Work is organised through the use of the NCELP (National Centre for Excellence for Language Pedagogy) scheme of work and resources.

 NCELP aims to take forward the recommendations of the ‘Review of MFL Pedagogy’ and support their implementation in schools.
 They drive, support, and monitor the work of a national collaborative network of Modern Foreign Language teachers and their schools to raise the standards of language teaching through the sharing of resources and good practice.
 This complements the MYP unit plan organisation and teaching approach to build balanced and well-rounded language students.

-The scheme of work is centered on the teaching of vocabulary, grammar and phonics so that students are able to communicate in a variety of contexts.
+The scheme of work is centred on the teaching of vocabulary, grammar and phonics so that students are able to communicate in a variety of contexts.
 The scheme of work also focuses on increasing cultural awareness.

 French Schedule of Learning